-In his presentation Blake gave a summary of the LinkedIn’s Workplace report that is now out there.
+In his presentation, Blake gave a summary of LinkedIn’s Workplace report that is now out there.
 Check the link: LinkedIn’s 2018 Workplace Learning Report.
-The report which is out since 28th February 2018, gives a great insight into today’s challenges of all that are support talent and organisational development.
-And how do companies go about developing and engaging their employees.
+The report which is out on 28th February 2018, gives a great insight into today’s challenges of all that support talent and organizational development.
+And how do companies go about developing and engaging their employees?

 “In the age of automation, maintaining technical fluency across roles will be critical, but the pace of change is fuelling demand for adaptable employees who are critical thinkers, communicators and leaders” comments Tanya Staples in the blog post introducing the report.

 Learning at work happens all the time.
 People learn by doing, by receiving feedback, by being coached, and also by attending workshops and other learning events.
 And the great news is leadership, communication, collaboration can all be learned through team experiences and team workshops.
 That’s why we believe we are striking the right balance of technology-based solution that delivers a great human connection.
 Check out our earlier blog post where we elaborated on the importance of investing in Human Connection (go to blog post).
 Employees, managers, and leaders need solutions that are available instantly.
 If they are to book their next team event or team workshop it should be available to them as easily as booking a hotel for the next holidays.